-Resource conservation studies are being carried out by different institutes of the ICAR and the state agricultural universities under the RWC in IGP.
-Efforts are being made to reduce the input use through efficient application and use of resource conservation technologies and equipment.
-CA does not, as per definition, include water management which is one of the most important components needing attention by the scientists worldwide.
+It can be seen from above that resource conservation studies are being carried out by the different Institutes of the Indian Council of Agricultural Research and the State Agricultural Universities under the Rice-wheat Consortium in IGP.
+All efforts are being made to reduce the input use through efficient application and use of resource conservation technologies and equipment.
+Conservation Agriculture does not as per definition include the water management, which is one of the most important component needing attention of the scientist word over.
 Growing of rice on raised bed is also being propagated to save water instead of growing paddy in standing water.
-Seeing the outcome of the use of laser land leveller in reducing water requirement by 30-50 per cent, the farmers in India are purchasing the machine by forming good quality efficient machines for application with different inputs.
+Seeing the outcome of use of laser land leveler in reducing water requirement by 30-50 %, the farmers in India are purchasing these by forming groups and using these under custom hire basis.
+Similarly efforts are on to develop good quality efficient machines for application of different inputs.
 The zero tillage concept has been adopted by few states and efforts are being made to demonstrate these in other states.
-The Government is also giving subsidy on the purchase of zero till drills and other resource conservation equipment for straw management and incorporation in the field.
+Govt. is also giving subsidy on purchase of zero till drills and other resource conservation equipment for straw management and incorporation in the field.